What gift did I receive for Mother’s Day?

 In fact, there were two sweet treats.
 I spent the afternoon making gluten-free pancakes to wrap around hot dogs (sort of faux pigs-in-a-blanket) and a gluten-free, sugar-free, dairy-free gingerbread cake.
 But the reason for the cake wasn’t Mother’s Day….

-Which leads me to the Best Mother's Day Present Ever.
+The Best Mother’s Day Present Ever

 A number of years ago I was told that my having more children might not happen.
 For various reasons.
 I was given medical advice that I didn’t feel that I should follow — again, for various reasons.
 So we waited.